janreges/siteone-crawler/README.md

 #### Basic settings

 * `--url=<url>`                    Required.
-HTTP or HTTPS URL address of the website to be crawled.Use quotation marks if the URL contains query parameters
+HTTP or HTTPS URL address of the website or sitemap xml to be crawled.
+  Use quotation marks if the URL contains query parameters.
 * `--single-page`                  Load only one page to which the URL is given (and its assets), but do not follow other pages.
 * `--max-depth=<int>`              Maximum crawling depth (for pages, not assets).
 Default is `0` (no limit). `1` means `/about` or `/about/`, `2` means `/about/contacts` etc.